-Vena Energy has signed and Korea Midland Power Co.
+Vena Energy and Korea Midland Power Co.
 Ltd. (KOMIPO) have partnered on the development of a 384 MW offshore wind project near Yokji Island in South Korea.

 The Singapore-headquartered company announced the the signing of a Joint Development Agreement with KOMIPO only a day after revealing the establishment of a consortium with Shikoku Electric Power (Yonden) and Toho Gas for the development of an offshore wind project in Japan.

 Under the terms of the agreement between Vena Energy and KOMIPO, the companies will collaborate on the development, operation, and maintenance of the offshore wind project planned to be built off the western coast of Yokji Island, which is under the jurisdiction of Tonyeong City.